Xu2Zhi1Lan2/BayesianBridge/README.md

 - `thin`: Thinning factor for the samples.
 - `method.alpha`: Method for updating the `alpha` parameter during sampling.

-Both functions utilize advanced MCMC techniques, specifically Metropolis-Hastings within Gibbs sampling, to efficiently explore the posterior distributions of the model parameters in high dimensions case.
+Both functions utilize advanced MCMC techniques, specifically Metropolis-Hastings within Gibbs sampling with adaptive stepsize, to efficiently explore the posterior distributions of the model parameters in high-dimensional cases.

 ## Examples